Why blog for Lifeology

 You can expect something like the following process for each blog post you create for lifeology.io:

 2. Create a blog post draft in a Word document or Google Doc.
-Share your draft at any stage with Paige or drop it in our blog-post-ideas Slack channel (Join here) to get early feedback!
+Share your first draft if you want feedback, or share your final draft with Courtney (email@example.com) or Paige.

-3. Upload your blog post draft as a new post in the WordPress dashboard of the Lifeology.io site.
-Use the default editor.
+3. One of our Lifeology team members (Courtney is your main contact) will help you upload your blog post to our WordPress dashboard for the Lifeology.io site.
+We may ask you to upload your blog post yourself if you are a regular Lifeology blogger – use the default editor in WordPress.
 Keep your formatting simple.
 Add any images you want included into our WordPress Media library and insert them on their own line, center adjusted, large size.
 Submit your draft for review.
 Need a WordPress tutorial?
-Contact Paige!
+Contact us!

-4. We will try to copy-edit and publish your blog post within 1-2 days.
+4. We will try to copy-edit and publish your blog post within a timely manner.
+We may wait for a timely date or event to publish your blog post so that it gets more traction.
 We will notify you as soon as your blog post goes live.
-If you are writing something more timely and want us to expedite publishing, just e-mail Paige (email@example.com).
+If you are writing something more timely and want us to expedite publishing, just let us know.

 5. Share your blog post!